 You can see if the domain name you’re considering is already taken on instantdomainsearch.com.
 Just plug in your potential domain, and see what’s available!

-Typically, custom domains cost between $10 and $12 a year (depending on the extension you chose).
+Typically, custom domains cost between $10 and $12 a year (depending on the extension you choose).
 Some providers will host your website and include a free domain name registration in the package.

 Your selected extension will depend on the nature and type of business you’re running.